Thrive Leads, OptinMonster or Bloom: Which is the Best Email Optin Form Plugin for WordPress?

-This all helps you to create forms that are optimised for the different types of content on your site, which, in turn, should result in higher email optin rates.
+This all helps you to create forms that are optimized for the different types of content on your site, which, in turn, should result in higher email optin rates.

-OptinMonster and Thrive Leads include the exit intent trigger; Bloom does not.
+OptinMonster and Thrive Leads include the exit intent trigger, while Bloom does not.
 However, Bloom has a trigger that will display a popup when the user scrolls to a certain point on the page, or after they’ve been idle for a certain amount of time.

-Other notable features on offer from Bloom, Thrive Leads, and OptinMonster include split testing tools, animation effects, mobile optimised forms, and conversion analytics and statistics.
+Other notable features on offer from Bloom, Thrive Leads and OptinMonster include split-testing tools, animation effects, mobile optimized forms, and conversion analytics and statistics.

-Thrive Leads is available on its own for $67 per year for use on a single site or $97 per year for use on all of the sites you own; agencies can pay $49 per month to use Thrive Leads on all of their client’s websites.
-If you’re in the market for a new theme, you can get access to all of the Thrive themes and plugins for $19 per month by joining its membership package.
+Thrive Leads actually requires the smallest upfront financial investment, as it’s available for $67 a year for use on a single site, or $97 a year for use on all of the sites you own.
+Agencies can pay $49 a month to use Thrive Leads on all of their clients’ websites.
+If you’re in the market for a new theme, you can get access to all of the Thrive themes and plugins for $19 a month (paid annually) by joining its membership package.

 Just as comparing these plugins on features is difficult, comparing them on price is also tricky.
 There isn’t one option that offers the best value for money — rather, the best deal for you will depend on the features you want to use and the value provided by the additional products you get access to.

-There isn’t much to separate OptinMonster, Bloom, and Thrive Leads — they’re all easy to use, have a wealth of features, and have a great selection of form templates and designs to choose from.
+OptinMonster, Bloom and Thrive Leads all include everything you’ll need to start adding email optin forms to your WordPress website.
+They’re all easy to use and have a wealth of features, with a great selection of form templates and designs to choose from.

 Thrive Leads, on the other hand, is best for those with needs that are more diverse, or who require full control over how their forms look and what content they contain.
-While neither OptinMonster nor Bloom are short on customisation possibilities, if you really want to personalise your popups and optin forms, Thrive Leads may well be the best option.
+While neither OptinMonster nor Bloom are short on customization possibilities, if you really want to personalize your popups and optin forms, Thrive Leads and its powerful editor may well be the best option.

-There are a few features that aren’t universal to these three plugins, and I recommend that you closely examine the feature lists to see which one best meets your needs.
-However, whichever tool you choose, you’ll be getting access to a high-quality WordPress plugin that, if used correctly, will help you grow your email subscriber list.
+As covered in this comparison, there are a few features that aren’t universal to these three plugins, and I recommend that you closely examine the feature lists to see which one best meets your needs.
+Ultimately, whichever tool you choose, you’ll be getting access to a high-quality WordPress plugin that, if used correctly, will help you to grow your email subscriber list.

 Using Thrive Leads, OptinMonster or Bloom?
 Thoughts?